Global HOME¶

 Home directories provide a convenient means for a user to have access to files such as dotfiles, source files, and configuration files regardless of the platform.

-Home directories at NERSC should be only be readable and writable by their owning user.
+Home directories at NERSC should be readable and writable by only their owning user.
 If you wish to share data with another NERSC member, please see our Data Sharing pages for appropriate methods.

 Warning